An estimated 100,000 black bears (Ursus americanus) inhabit Alaska.

 - This outfitter only takes three groups per year on this hunt, and they are in the spring when the weather is nicest.

 - This is a quality, fun hunt for a trophy-sized bear.

 This trip is EXTREMELY LIMITED.
-Contact us quickly for dates and pricing if you’re interested.
+Contact us quickly if you’re interested.

 If you’re looking for a thrilling hunt and a fight with one Alaska’s hardest fighting fish this would be a perfect match for you!
 The whole cast-and-blast trip is lodge or vessel based, which makes this hunt fun and relaxing.

 The variety in this cast-and-blast hunt is what makes it a real treat!

 - This is a spring hunt that takes place in May.